kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 ### Does any Service work by DNS name? {#does-any-service-exist-in-dns}

 If the above still fails, DNS lookups are not working for your Service.
-We can take a step back and see what else is not working.
+You can take a step back and see what else is not working.
 The Kubernetes master Service should always work.
 From within a Pod: